In a Battle Fought in Mythology, The RSS Attempts to Rewrite the Tale of Onam; and What Everyone Else Has to Say

 This Onam, however, dawned into a controversy.
 Recently, the Kesari Weekly, the Kerala mouthpiece of the Rashtriya Swayamsevak Sangh, ran an Onam Special issue.
 Its cover story, written by Unnikrishnan Namboothiri, proclaims Onam as the birth anniversary of Vamana.
 Basing his arguments on Srimad Bhagavatam—one of the ancient Hindu texts, the Puranas—Namboothiri rejected the common Onam folklore, claiming that no story of Mahabali’s banishment exists in the text.
 He further claimed that the king, who is commonly portrayed in Hindu mythology as an Asura, or demon, was not in fact sent to hell, but was instead “blessed” for his devotion to Vishnu and sent to a place better than heaven.
 Namboothiri rejected the popular myth surrounding Mahabali, which usually depicts him as a kindly, pot-bellied king holding a banana leaf as an umbrella, and Vamana as a short-statured Brahmin boy.
 “It is an attempt by some vested interest to distort the mythical stories and paint in poor light the characters of Hindu Puranas,” he wrote.
 Namboothiri went to the extent of de-linking Mahabali from Kerala, and claimed that his empire was somewhere in north India, and that Kerala did not exist at the time.

 The Kesari article has sent in motion an ongoing ideological tug-of-war within Kerala, and beyond.
 Many have criticised the article as the RSS’s attempt to communalise what is considered a secular festival, as well as an effort to “Brahminise” Onam and impose “Varna principles” on it.
-Mahabali is considered an by many in the Dalit community, and the piece was criticised for twisting his story.
+Mahabali is considered an icon by many in the Dalit community, and the piece was criticised for twisting his story.
 But Hindu hardliners continue to defend Namboothiri’s assertions—Kesari’s editor NR Madhu, an RSS ideologue, reportedly called the article an attempt to “educate” the Hindu community about the “actual legend” of Onam.
 After the article was published, KP Sasikala, the president of the Hindu Aikya Vedi or Hindu United Front, reportedly said that Vamana was “a freedom fighter” that liberated Kerala from the “imperialistic rule.”
 According to a 10-September report in the Indian Express, Sasikala said that, “Onam should not be an occasion to disapprove Vishnu.”

 While many dominant festivals that are based in Hindu mythology celebrate the victory of “good” Vaishnavaite avatars over “evil,” Onam has always stood out.
 The amended version attempts to put the Vamana firmly in the saddle of “good.”
 The attempt can be seen in the context of long-standing movements by subaltern groups to reclaim their heroes—from Ravana to Mahishasur—from their portrayal as villains in Hindu mythology.